Fast and Reliable Transient Simulation and Continuous Optimization of Large-Scale Gas Networks: Introduction

 The development of an optimization-based, automated decision system requires the calculation of gradient information to be completed repeatedly and reliably in a short time in order to provide a decision support that is usable in a real-time gas management for large-scale pipeline systems.
 We propose to use a discrete adjoint approach within a first-discretize-then-optimize strategy applied to a possible splitting of the overall time horizon into smaller subintervals.
 A sequential quadratic programming with an active set strategy is then applied to solve the resulting nonlinear constrained optimization problems \cite{Spellucci1998,Spellucci1998a}.

-There are many academic and industrial studies are available in the literature for the gas transport through a single pipe or even whole gas networks.
+There are many academic and industrial studies available in the literature for the gas transport through a single pipe or even whole gas networks.
 In the last fifteen years, an increasing effort for the optimization of transient processes has led to a couple of publications that consider gas pipeline systems of moderate size \cite{BurlacuEgger2019,DomschkeGeislerKolbEtAl2011,DomschkeKolbLang2015,EhrhardtSteinbach2005, HanteLeugeringMartinEtAl2017,Herty2007,MakHentenryck2019,Pfetsch2014}.
 Very recently, a linearization procedure that enables the use of closed-form solutions for the gas transport equations was proposed in \cite{BeylinRudkevichZlotnik2020} and applied to middle-sized networks.
-Significant progress has been made in developing sophisticated models for compressor stations, which is a key for more realistic treatment of an adjusted pressure increase under certain operating limits \cite{RoseSchmidtSteinbachEtAl2016,WaltherHiller2017}.
-The gas flow in larger pipeline systems may be regulated by control valves and groups of compressors could be not active in certain time intervals.
+Significant progress has been made in developing sophisticated models for compressor stations, which is a key for more realistic treatment of an adjusted pressure increase under certain operating limits \cite{BeylinRudkevichZlotnik2020,RoseSchmidtSteinbachEtAl2016,WaltherHiller2017}.
+The gas flow in larger pipeline systems may be regulated by control valves and groups of compressors could be inactive in certain time intervals.
 Optimization of such systems leads to transient mixed-integer nonlinear problems.
-Although significant progress has been made to tackle these challenging problems in recent years, they still remains unsolved for real-life applications with sudden changes in gas supply and demand, which requires detailed transport models and reliable numerical solutions \cite{BurlacuEgger2019,DomschkeGeislerKolbEtAl2011,HahnLeyfferZavala2017,MahlkeMartinMoritz2010}.
+Although significant progress has been made to tackle these challenging problems in recent years, they still remain unsolved for real-life applications with sudden changes in gas supply and demand, which requires detailed transport models and reliable numerical solutions \cite{BurlacuEgger2019,DomschkeGeislerKolbEtAl2011,HahnLeyfferZavala2017,MahlkeMartinMoritz2010}.
+Model order reduction is an appropriate technique to reduce the computational cost for simulating large-scale gas networks.
+Surrogates based on radial functions and proper orthogonal decomposition for quasi-static approximations of the gas flow are compared in \cite{GrundelHornungKlaassenBennerClees2013}.
+However, the construction of such models in the case of highly transient flow with nonlinear compressors is still very ambitious.
+Recently, the tracking of internal space-time flow and pressure profiles using pressure measurements at nodal junctions and optimization-based state estimates has been investigated in \cite{JalvingZavala2018} for simplified compressor models and networks of moderate size.
+Graph-based modeling abstractions with application to optimal control of connected gas pipelines in series is proposed in \cite{JalvingCaoZavala2019}.
+The challenging task of maximizing the economic welfare of gas users for slow transients that allow a simplification of Euler's equations is the objective in \cite{ZlotnikSundarRudkevichBeylinLi2019}.
+To the best of our knowledge, in all these approaches there is no rigorous control of the discretization errors caused by the space-time resolution and model selection.